 The number of all big Q qualifiers, including ties or tied last small q qualifiers are more than the total number set under Advancement rules.
 The default resolution is that ALL qualifiers will move into the next round, even though the total number is more than what was originally specified.
 This allows the organizer/organiser to determine how they wish to handle the ties.
 The organizer/organiser may wish to:

 Allow all qualifiers, including ties, to move on if enough lanes can support all of them (default in Roster).

 Draw lots to determine the outcome of the tie and manually remove the appropriate “unqualified” athlete from qualification by setting a - in the Adv. column for that athlete.

 Re-run the event with just the ties to determine the outcome and manually qualify the appropriate athlete.

-Please note: at any point, the organizer can manually change the advancement result simply by choosing the appropriate action (-, Q, q) for each athlete under the Adv. column in the Results Summary for that event.
+Please note: at any point, the organizer/organiser can manually change the advancement result by disabling the automatic calculation of advancements and choosing the appropriate action (-, Q, q) for each athlete under the Adv. column in the Results Summary for that event.